cardinalanticheat/addon-api/README.md

 3. Export your addon to `plugins//CAC//addons`
 4. Reload your server or use `/cac addon load <addon>` and you're done!

-## Events
+### Events

 As you already know, you have to implement `Listener` in a class you want to use BukkitEvents.
 In case you also want to use the build-in [**events**](https://cardinalanticheat.github.io/addon-api/docs/me/clientastisch/events/event/Event.html) of the Cardinal-Anticheat you have to implement `EventListener`.
 That's because Cardinal-Anticheat has an entire different event-system.
 It's possible to use BukkitEvents and CardinalEvents in the same class by implementing both classes.
-However, I do not recomment that, due to the performance lose on startup.

 ```java
 import me.clientastisch.extension.impl.event.EventListener;